Rise’s Legislative Priorities

 As usual, Rise will have opportunities for person’s served and their families to stay informed about the ongoing legislative session.
 This year, we will be having two family meetings instead of one, so that we can accommodate our new locations in Washington County.
 For information about those, make sure you like us on Facebook and subscribe to our email list for Weekly Legislative Updates.

-We will also be organizing legislative visits during disability day at the Capital.
+We will also be organizing legislative visits during Disability Day at the Capitol.
 Stay tuned to Facebook and email about that opportunity as well!

 Become an Advocacy Volunteer